BazzaCuda/MinimalistMediaPlayerX/README.md

 `F12`                   | open media file in ShotCut editor (assumes default installation folder) - can be overridden in .conf
 `Ctrl-A`                | show [A]bout Box.
-Checks for updates if _autoUpdates=yes_ is in .conf `Ctrl-E`                | toggle the media timeline [E]diting tools for lossless editing `Ctrl-H`                | show [H]elp panel of all keyboard and mouse controls `Ctrl-R`                | toggle infinite [R]epeat of the current media file `INSERT`                | copy media file name (without the extension) to the clipboard. e.g. for saving the project file after F12
+Checks for updates if _autoUpdates=yes_ is in .conf `Ctrl-E`                | toggle the media timeline [E]diting tools for lossless editing `Ctrl-F`                | open your File Explorer at the current folder `Ctrl-H`                | show [H]elp panel of all keyboard and mouse controls `Ctrl-R`                | toggle infinite [R]epeat of the current media file `Ctrl-V`                | set System Volume to Max.
+`INSERT`                | copy media file name (without the extension) to the clipboard. e.g. for saving the project file after F12
 `BACKSPACE`             | reset zoom, pan, rotation, speed, brightness, contrast, gamma, saturation and captions/progress bar brightness to normal
 `SPACEBAR`              | pause/resume playback of audio/video. pause/resume slideshow of images
-`T`                     | on an image, display the Image/Thumbnails Browser.
-On an audio or video file, Tab as normal `Y`                     | display the Image/Thumbnails Browser regardless of what type of media file is currently showing
+`T`                     | on an image, display the `Image & Thumbnail Browser`; on an audio or video file, Tab as normal `Y`                     | display the `Image & Thumbnail Browser` regardless of what type of media file is currently showing

 Media File Formats
 ------------------